vghpe/vghpe.github.io/content/posts/compare_dilalogue.md

 One of my favorite games this year was *Arranger*, a tile-based puzzle adventure game.
 I played it on my iPad as I was recovering from a cold and was charmed by its style and excellent puzzle design.

 However, I found myself struggling with the text and dialogue.
 My focus would quickly drift, and I struggled to parse the sentences.
 Why?
+Is it the text?
+The presentation or maybe the sounds?

 Let’s break it down and compare *Arranger* to another game, *A Short Hike*, which uses a similar dialogue design.
 But I remember being very drawn in by *A Short Hike*'s dialogue.